 The neck is of good length without throatiness and the shoulders are long and well angulated.
 The forelegs are well boned and straight but the pasterns showing flexibility by having a slight slope when viewed from the side.
 The feet are oval in shape and the pads deep, strong and sound.

 The body is longer than height at withers with well sprung ribs tapering to a fairly deep and moderately broad chest.
 The loins are broad, deep, muscular and only slightly arched.
 In profile the broad, muscular hindquarters complete the topline as it slopes gracefully to the set on of tail.
 The thighs are long and broad with well turned stifles.
 The hocks are short, straight and parallel when viewed from the rear.

 The tail is moderately long, set on low, well furnished and, when moving has an upward swirl towards the end.
 This completes the dog's graceful contour.
 The Border Collie has a weather resisting double coat, with a moderately long or smooth, dense, topcoat and a short undercoat.
 There is an abundant mane, breeching and brush.
 On face, ear tips, fore and hind legs the hair is short and smooth.

 Movement and 'Stealth' in the Border Collie

 Border Collie moving at a trot

 Movement is an extremely important characteristic of the Border Collie.
 It is described as 'free, smooth, tireless, with a minimum lift of feet, conveying the impression of the ability to move with great stealth'.
 The trot when viewed from the front should be be smooth, straight and true, without weakness at shoulders, elbows or pasterns.
 Viewed from behind there is great drive with strength and flexibility, with hocks neither close nor too far apart.
 When the dog comes to rest, it should stand four square.

-Border Collie moving with 'stealth'
+Working Border Collie (Smooth coat) moving with 'stealth'